elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 That way, we allow developers to test their features against clustering mode and to adapt their code to use the new `clustering` API and service.

-Phase 2: when all the required changes have been performed, we enable the `clustering` configuration on production mode as a `beta` feature.
+Phase 2: when all the required changes have been performed in plugins code, we enable the `clustering` configuration on production mode as a `beta` feature.
-We would ideally also add telemetry collection for the clustering usages (actual metrics TBD) to have a precise vision of the adoption of the feature.
+We would ideally also add telemetry collection for the clustering usages (relevant metrics TBD) to have a precise vision of the adoption of the feature.

 # How we teach this